An in-depth exploration of Italy’s inimitable history, landscapes, and art.

 Known as the ‘Pearl of Apulia’, this historic stone-built port and fishing village exudes sophistication.
 Walk along the promenade in the marina or stroll through the historic centre and admire the medieval churches, cathedral, and historic Jewish quarter.

 You travel to Polignano a Mare, a small, idyllic seaside town perched on the edge of cliffs.
 Enjoy your lunch surrounded by sun-bleached stone buildings and enjoy the Adriatic breeze.
-You should also try to catch the sight of the beach in the centre of the town.
-Its spectacular location paired with crystal clear emerald waters is a recipe for a perfect photo.
+You should also try to catch sight of the brave cliff divers disappearing into a small inlet of water.

 Just when you thought your day couldn’t get any better, your adventure takes you to Alberobello.
 With over 1,500 small and rounded white houses, this town looks like it was inhabited by gnomes.
 These beehive-shaped buildings are called trulli and are so unique to Apulia that they were awarded UNESCO World Heritage status.
 Take your time to meander around the narrow streets and marvel at the impossibly photogenic nooks.

-Feeling that La Vita è Bella, you leave Alberobello and ramble south to the heel of Italy, where Lecce, the ‘Florence of the South’ and your base for two nights awaits.
-You arrive in the late afternoon, so you’ll have time to spend your evening exploring hidden piazzas and alleys.
+Feeling that La Vita è Bella, you leave Alberobello and ramble south towards the heel of Italy to Lecce, your base for two nights.

 Buongiorno!
 Wake up and start the day with some pasticciotto, the gorgeous breakfast pastry.
 Enjoy your free time in the morning by strolling through Lecce’s old town and admiring its unique architecture.
 The city’s Baroque style is so unique it got the name of its own, ‘Lecce Baroque’.